tillwf/spatial-group-detection/README.md

 ### Problematics

- - Accuracy of the data
+#### The Accuracy of the data

+Each position comes with an accuracy which can be very low (high value in meters of imprecision).
+We then face multiple problems :

     - Distance metric
     - Shape computation
     - Centroid localization

- - Sampling of the data
+#### The sampling of the data

+The series of points for a user is not regularely sampled and like the accuracy there can be long moment (many hours) between two points.
+We have to :

-    - Handle time series with beg gaps (cut in multiple part)
+    - Handle time series with big gaps (cut in multiple part)
-    - Predict the short term position when the gap is reasonable
+    - Predict the short term position when the gap is reasonable (we can use the information of the past trajectory)

- - 'Exclusive' clustering without `k`
+#### The clustering

+The main problem is to group people without knowing the number of group.
+We have to use the repartition of the point to extract this information.

 ### Approach

 #### Sampling and accuracy

- - Discard of the outlier
+ - Discard the outliers
-   - Accuracy > 60m
+   - Using the `exploration.ipynb`, we chose 60m as a minimum viable accuracy
-   - Series with elapsed time > 1min
+   - We also removed series with elapsed time > 1min

- - Linear interpolation of the position
+ - Stationary interpolation of the position if the last position was less than 1 minute before

+With this interpolation, we can re-use the series we removed earlier : if no point was detected for 1 minute, the algorithm will not consider it.

 #### Clustering